tsobe/lobiani/doc/adr/0008-use-axonframework-in-backend.md

 ## Decision

-We will use AxonFramework to aid in:
+We will use AxonFramework to aid in
-- implementing EDA thanks to the provided EventBus support
+- Implementing EDA thanks to the provided EventBus support
-- adopting the DDD building blocks
+- Adopting the DDD building blocks
-- implementing read model projections
+- Implementing read model projections
-- adopting the EventSourcing (optional)
+- Adopting EventSourcing (optional)

 ## Consequences